My interest in social and cultural politics extends from my interest in genealogy and history and how they project into

 - There are no-go zones in many cities across Britain and France where even the police don’t enter, including Birmingham and in London.

 - Muslim men rape western European women because it’s part of their culture.

 I shall cover each of these points separately so as to put the record straight.
-First though, to put it into perspective, I feel it’s important to say something about me and the British Culture I live in; especially in respect to religion in Britain.
+First though, to put it into perspective, I feel it’s important to say something about me and the British culture I live in, especially with respect to religion in Britain.

 As regards to my British roots:

-- It’s appears, from genealogy research I and my son did, that both my maternal and paternal ancestors settled in England from Normandy, France during or shortly after the Norman Conquest of 1066.
+- It appears, from genealogy research I and my son did, that both my maternal and paternal ancestors settled in England from Normandy, France during or shortly after the Norman Conquest of 1066.

 - My mother’s parents were Salvationists and her grandparents on her mother’s side Quakers.